 Read articleHead of Horticulture and Agriculture Department of Central Kalimantan denied the fact that the yields were a failure, which he then elaborated it as the productivity drop due to strong winds and heavy rain.

-200-250 hectares croplands were harvested and produced various results.
+Read article200-250 hectares croplands were harvested and produced various results.
 Partially, farmers harvested the green crops which are not ready to be harvested yet due to strong winds that cause destruction to the plants.

 Read articleCentral Kalimantan’s food barn is in threat of crop failure and does not meet the expectation of many farmers due to many factors influenced such as the acceleration of planting stage and rice seeds which do not meet the land suitability.